Alexander Tomasz, Ph.D.

 The cell walls of pathogenic bacteria are the site of molecular events responsible for many symptoms of bacterial disease, as well as the target for antibiotics.
 Focusing on Streptococcus pneumoniae and Staphylococcus aureus, Tomasz studies how bacteria cause disease and resist antibiotics, often through mechanisms involving their cell walls.

-A significant conceptual contribution from the laboratory came in the late 1960s with the discovery that pneumococci secrete a polypeptide that allows foreign DNA to pass through cell walls.
+The lab discovered that pneumococci secrete a polypeptide that allows foreign DNA to pass through cell walls.
 This finding has been cited as the first evidence that bacteria “talk” to one another, a concept later called quorum sensing.
+The Tomasz lab also discovered a mechanism named antibiotic tolerance, which enables bacterial cells to evade the programmed cell death triggered by antibiotics.

-Tolerant bacteria survive the antibiotic but are still inhibited by it, while antibiotic-resistant bacteria can overcome even the inhibitory effects of these agents.
-In the mid-1990s, building off its much earlier discovery of the first quorum sensing factor, the Tomasz lab was the first to demonstrate that penicillin resistance in S. pneumoniae involves the reengineering of penicillin-binding proteins (PBPs) using blocks of foreign DNA that reduce PBPs’ affinity for the antibiotic.
+Building off this work, the Tomasz lab was the first to demonstrate that penicillin resistance in S. pneumoniae involves the reengineering of penicillin-binding proteins (PBPs) using blocks of foreign DNA that reduce PBPs’ affinity for the antibiotic.
 Pneumococci with the reengineered PBPs are not only resistant to penicillin, but show an altered chemical structure of their cell walls.